 What is Authorization?

 The meaning of authorization can be seen as a question which is, are we eligible to access a secured resource on the Server?
 If the answer is yes, then in technical terms we can say that we are Authorized to access the resource.
 If the answer is No, we can say that we are not Authorized to access the resource.
-For example, let us say you have added yours and your sister's fingerprint in your phone.
+For example, let us say you have added your and your sister's fingerprint to your phone.
 You and your sister can open the same mobile phone, which means only you and your sister are authorized to open the phone and see the data.
 Similarly, while there could be many APIs in a company or a project.
-It is not necessary that everyone will have access on all the APIs.
+It is not necessary that everyone will have access to all the APIs.
 Only authorized people can access the secured APIs.

 Authorization Vs Authentication

 Authorization and Authentication are two closely related terms.
 These two terms can also be confusing at first.
 In this section, we will clear the confusion about these two terms.

 Authentication is a process of presenting your credentials to the system and the system validating your credentials.
 These credentials tell the system about who you are.
-This enables the system to ensures and confirm a user’s identity.
+This enables the system to ensure and confirm a user’s identity.
 Here system can be anything, it can be a computer, phone, bank or any physical office premises.

 Whereas Authorization is a process of allowing or denying someone from accessing something, once Authentication is done.
 So in layman terms Authentication tells who you are while Authorization tells what you can do.

-When a person accesses the server with the key/password, the server checks whether the person is available in directory and is also associated with the same key/password.
+When a person accesses the server with the key/password, the server checks whether the person is available in the directory and is also associated with the same key/password.
 If it is, you are good to go (Authentication).
 If you have access to the resource, then you will be granted access to the resource (Authorized).

-We will see the following short example to tell you how does a server rejects unauthorized person.
+We will see the following short example to tell you how does a server rejects an unauthorized person.

 Authorization using Postman